 Investing activities - purchase and sale of intangible assets, property, plant and equipment and long-term securities.

 Financing activities - acquisition or loss of sources of financing (changes in the amount of and relation between equity and external capital at the entity) and any related monetary costs and benefits.

-Differences in changes in items of the balance sheet
+Differences in changes in balance sheet items